team-techchef/bgbl/src/data/pages/publications.md

   image:
     src: /imgs/brooklyn-img-1.webp
     alt: Brooklyn
-  quote: I'm not only a book lover, I'm a writer as well.
-Read my bylines!
+  quote: I’m a book lover, writer, and I have received my MFA in creative writing from Rutgers University.
+I have been publishing essays, book reviews, and short stories for over ten years.
+I’m currently working on my first novel, ‘This has made us beautiful.’
   book: null
 bookReviews:
   title: Book Reviews